37CARE/can-i-eat-here/README.md

 ## Running The Software

 1. Clone the repo
-2. `bundle install --without production`
+1. `bundle install --without production`
+1. `cp .env.example .env`
-3. `rerun -c rackup`
+1. `rerun -c rackup`
-4. Open it in your browser!
+1. Open it in your browser!

 ## Deploying The Software